danielbrainich/trail-fanatics/README.md

 ### Google Maps JavaScript API

-The Trail Fanatics project integrates the Google Maps JavaScript API to enable interactive map functionalities.
+The Trail People project integrates the Google Maps JavaScript API to enable interactive map functionalities.
 This integration allows users to:

 - **Map Interaction:** Users can click on the map to place markers, indicating the starting point of new trails.
 - **Map Visualization:** The API provides a visually appealing map interface for users to view and interact with.